ntc490/gilles-subsquares/README.md

 algorithm, my interviewer and I seemed to be on slightly different pages initially.
 I initially was thinking through a solution I hoped could be O(n) by using an algorithm that used a lot of memory.
-Somehow we decided that 'n' was the width/height of the array and that's why it was O(n).
+Somehow we decided that 'n' was the width/height of the array and multiplying them together to get the total number of cells is why the algorithm was O(n).

-After thinking about it more, though, the algorithm is O(n) because the naive implementation iterates through each cell at a top-most level, and then at each cell, it reads through the array to detect every potential size of a square that could exist at that location.
+After thinking about it more, though, the algorithm is O(n^2) because the naive implementation iterates through each cell at a top-most level, and then at each position it must read through the array to detect every potential size of a square that could exist at that location.
 While we don't read every cell to identify a single subsquare, the total number of cells to check for all subsquare sizes is approximately 'n' cells.
 Thus we read 'n' cells while anchoring